Thorncroft Summer Camp

 5. Can I sign up for lessons after summer camp?

 We love to welcome summer camp riders and CITS to our lesson program.
 Thorncroft currently has a waiting list.
-To be placed on the waiting list for lessons, please email Admissions Manager Jordan at jordan@thorncroft.org
+To be placed on the waiting list for lessons, please email admissions@thorncroft.org

 6. What activities will my rider will be doing during their lesson?